AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Communication Tower.md

 Probably very important on the [[Ash Twin Project]]

-It seems that those panels are actually Solar Panels.
+It seems that those panels are also Solar Panels, used to generate and transfer energy.

 The [[High Energy Lab]] is located below this area, but the entrance is closed.